bootlin/training-materials/slides/security-compliance/security-compliance.typ

   - broken down into a vector along metrics (privilege, physical/local/network, user interaction...)

-- _EPSS_ is a score trying to predict the likelyhood of the vulnerability being exploited
+- _EPSS_ is a score trying to predict the likelihood of the vulnerability being exploited

-- _CPE_\s (Common Plaftorm Enumerations) are identifiers for the target (software or hardware)
+- _CPE_\s (Common Platform Enumerations) are identifiers for the target (software or hardware)

   - They can be specific e.g. to a version, or a patch level